How to Automate Collections Emails

 How effective is automated collections email?

-Monk's approach is 24% more effective than dunning, and 90% or more of cases are resolved without escalation, helping reduce DSO by 40% or more.
+Monk's approach is 24% more effective than standard dunning, and the platform resolves 88.2% of invoices without escalation, helping teams reduce DSO by 40% on average.